-- Autonomous sampling At pre-programmed intervals, the MicroCAT wakes up, samples, stores the data in its FLASH memory, and goes to sleep. - Polled sampling On command, the MicroCAT takes one sample and transmits the data.
-Polled sampling is useful for integrating the MicroCAT with satellite, radio, or wire telemetry equipment. - Serial line sync In response to a pulse on the serial line, the MicroCAT wakes up, samples, stores the data in its FLASH memory, optionally transmits the data, and goes to sleep.
+- Autonomous sampling At pre-programmed intervals, the MicroCAT wakes up, runs the pump, samples, stores data in its FLASH memory, and goes to sleep. - Polled sampling On command, the MicroCAT wakes up, runs the pump, takes one sample, transmits the data, and goes to sleep.
+Polled sampling is useful for integrating the MicroCAT with satellite, radio, or wire telemetry equipment. - Serial line sync In response to a pulse on the serial line, the MicroCAT wakes up, runs the pump, samples, stores the data in its FLASH memory, optionally transmits the data, and goes to sleep.
 This provides an easy method for synchronizing MicroCAT sampling with other instruments such as Acoustic Doppler Current Profilers (ADCPs) or current meters, without drawing on their battery or memory resources.